Looking for STEM centers, programs, and activities? Check out these local, regional, and national STEM programs and resources.

 Partnerships for Achieving Careers in Technology and Science (PACTS)

-PACTS was designed to involve students as an integral part of The Franklin Institute.
-It combines science enrichment, career development, mentoring, and leadership opportunities for a diverse group of rising 6th graders and rising 8th graders.
+PACTS is an academic year youth leadership experience at The Franklin Institute that combines science enrichment, career development, mentoring, and leadership opportunities for a diverse group of rising 6th graders and rising 8th graders.

 PennApps is a biannual hackathon involving teams of up to four college students who spend the weekend at the University of Pennsylvania working on innovative software and hardware solutions to real-world problems.
 Travel, meals, and housing are paid for, if application is accepted.